bebenekmarcin/checkout.com/README.md

 * process a payment through the payment gateway and receive either a successful or unsuccessful response
 * retrieve the details of a previously made payment

+Solution also contains simulator (project Checkout.AcquiringBankSimulator) which mock the responses from the bank to test the API.

 The full documentaion about request and response could be found in swagger https://localhost:44342/index.html

 # Developer consideraton